thomasleplus/decritic/README.md

 go install github.com/thomasleplus/decritic@latest
 ```

-Make sure that your Golang path (meaning the output of the command `go env GOPATH`, e.g. "${HOME}/go/bin") is included in your PATH environment variable.
+Make sure that your Go path (meaning the output of the command `go env GOPATH`, e.g. "${HOME}/go/bin") is included in your PATH environment variable.

 ## Usage